 Edible Exchanges are popping up across Brisbane.
 These exchanges allow communities to swap their excess produce and plants.
 It is an honesty exchange system, with a publicly accessible cart where produce is traded.
 No money changes hands, just a lot of yummy produce.

-Taringa Community Garden Edible Workshop
+Taringa Community Garden Flower Workshop (June 4th 2023)

 Something went wrong.
 Please refresh the page and/or try again.